 Abstract

-Open-vocabulary generalization requires robotic systems to perform tasks involving complex and diverse envi- ronments and task goals.
-While the recent advances in vision language models (VLMs) present unprecedented opportunities to solve unseen problems, how to utilize their emergent capabilities to control robots in the physical world remains an open question.
-In this paper, we present Marking Open-vocabulary Keypoint Affordances (MOKA), an approach that employs VLMs to solve robotic manipulation tasks specified by free-form language de- scriptions.
-At the heart of our approach is a compact point- based representation of affordance and motion that bridges the VLM’s predictions on RGB images and the robot’s motions in the physical world.
-By prompting a VLM pre-trained on Internet-scale data, our approach predicts the affordances and generates the corresponding motions by leveraging the concept understanding and commonsense knowledge from broad sources.
-To scaffold the VLM’s reasoning in zero-shot, we propose a visual prompting technique that annotates marks on the images, converting the prediction of keypoints and waypoints into a series of visual question answering problems that are feasible for the VLM to solve.
-Using the robot experiences collected in this way, we further investigate ways to bootstrap the performance through in-context learning and policy distillation.
-We evaluate and analyze MOKA’s performance on a variety of manipulation tasks specified by free-form language descriptions, such as tool use, deformable body manipulation, and object rearrangement.
+Open-world generalization requires robotic systems to have a profound understanding of the physical world and the user command to solve diverse and complex tasks.
+While the recent advancement in vision-language models (VLMs) has offered unprecedented opportunities to solve open-world problems, how to leverage their capabilities to control robots remains a grand challenge.
+In this paper, we introduce Marking Open-world Keypoint Affordances (MOKA), an approach that employs VLMs to solve robotic manipulation tasks specified by free-form language instructions.
+Central to our approach is a compact point-based representation of affordance, which bridges the VLM’s predictions on observed images and the robot’s actions in the physical world.
+By prompting the pre-trained VLM, our approach utilizes the VLM’s commonsense knowledge and concept understanding acquired from broad data sources to predict affordances and generate motions.
+To facilitate the VLM’s reasoning in zero-shot and few-shot manners, we propose a visual prompting technique that annotates marks on images, converting affordance reasoning into a series of visual question-answering problems that are solvable by the VLM.
+We further explore methods to enhance performance with robot experiences collected by MOKA through in-context learning and policy distillation.
+We evaluate and analyze MOKA’s performance on various table-top manipulation tasks including tool use, deformable body manipulation, and object rearrangement.

 MOKA employs VLMs in a hierarchical visual prompting framework, which converts the affordance reasoning problem into a series of visual question problems that are feasible for the VLM to address.